Aggressive Western Massachusetts Divorce Lawyers

 Our Attorneys Provide Zealous Advocacy and Defend Against Improper Strategies and Ploys

 With offices throughout Massachusetts, our attorneys are nearby and familiar with your specific courthouse.
 If you need to win, you need a tough attorney who is not intimidated by opposing counsel.
 Ask around.
-Your spouse and his or her attorney will know in an instant that you are serious when they learn that Massachusetts Family Law Group is your law firm.
+Your spouse and his or her attorney will know in an instant that you are serious when they learn that Pollack Law Group, P.C.
+(PLG) is your law firm.

 If your spouse has hired a lawyer, you need to hire one quickly.
 If you don't, you are an amateur playing against professionals.
 If you want to interview different attorneys, come watch us in court.
 Talk to our clients, or call a few who we worked with some months ago.
 You'll hear it for yourself!